cfe-lab/MiCall/CONTRIBUTING.md

         sudo vi /etc/environment # add :/opt/bowtie2-2.2.1 and logout/login
         bowtie2 --version # smoke test

-3. Before you can build samtools, you will need these libraries:
+3. Samtools doesn't seem to be available for Windows, so skip it.
+Before you can build samtools on Ubuntu, you will need these libraries:

         sudo apt-get install zlib1g-dev libncurses5-dev